 Some Roku games tickle that nostalgia part of our brain, while some are great fun in their own right.
 Some of these are remade classics while some are variations on a theme.

 At the end of this listing, I’ll show you how to add any of these great Roku games.
 It is easy to do and takes less than a minute.
-But for now, let the games begin!
+But for now, let the fun & games begin!

 Snake came back into the public eye in 2017 with the re-release of the Nokia 3310, and there’s a nice implementation of the game on your Roku.

 3. Video Poker

 Video Poker does exactly what it says on the box.
-It offers five versions of five card draw, Jacks or Better, Double Bonus Poker, Deuces Wild Poker, Joker Poker and Double Joker Poker.
+It offers five versions of five-card draw, Jacks or Better, Double Bonus Poker, Deuces Wild Poker, Joker Poker, and Double Joker Poker.

 It is another scrolling shooter but with a slight difference.
 Rather than having infinite ammo and having to avoid being shot, in Retaliate, you have to absorb your enemy’s ammo to shoot them back with it.

 5. Air Hockey Free

 The gameplay is exactly the same as in the physical version, except you play against the computer rather than another person.
-Keep the puck in play and out of your goal for as long as possible.
+You need to keep the puck in play and out of your goal for as long as possible.

 While the fixed library of 2700 questions limits replayability eventually, there are a many great hours of high energy entertainment here.

 Tetris is in many ways the game that started the casual gaming boom.
 It is perhaps the most famous video game in the world, and this implementation brings it to the Roku in style.

 9. Downhill Bowling 2

-Power-ups, bombs, points and coins are all to be collected as you go.
+Power-ups, bombs, points, and coins are all to be collected as you go.
 This is a fast game that demands your complete attention while playing and is much more entertaining than you might think.